beingfranklin/Concurrent-Banking/README.md

 # Concurrent Banking
+🏦💷A simple banking program to perform different transaction concurrently using Haskell built to explain concurrency (and parallelism).
 ## Aim

 To simulate a concurrent “banking” system.
 The main program should spawn ten “customer” threads, and each of these threads model a bank account with a starting balance of £1000.